UofL Garden Commons: Eating healthier and being self-sustainable on campus (The Louisville Cardinal, March 8, 2019)

 Garden Commons at the Cultural Center

 Join us in UofL's organic garden for our group workdays!
-Learn (by doing) how to grow vegetables all year-round in our greenhouse, aquaponics system, and outdoor beds.
+Learn (by doing) how to grow hyper-local, super-delicious vegetables, herbs, and fruits!
 Anyone can work in the garden any time, but we'll gather together every Friday throughout the spring semester (Jan.
 24 - Apr.
 24) from 11am to 1pm to start and tend seeds in the greenhouse, plant, weed, water, and harvest.
 No prior experience necessary.
 Tools & gloves provided.
 The Garden Commons is open to participation any time from students, staff, faculty, and community members.
 Everyone who comes is welcome to share in the harvest!
 Connect with us and get all the details on our Facebook Page.

 May 2012 - UofL's Renewable Energy & Energy Efficiency Club builds and installs solar panels to power the greenhouse ventilation!

 Garden Commons Grows (UofL News, June 27, 2011)

 - Inquiries about the Garden Commons can be directed to our Garden Interns: Alanis Harris (502-851-4397), and Sydney Hancock (859-760-0763)

 Spring 2020 Workshop Series:

 April 10, noon – Climate Anxiety

 - The Garden Commons is next to the Cultural Center (just across the parking lot from the SAC Clock Tower) and is open to participation throughout the year from students, staff, faculty, and community members.
 Those who help out in the garden are welcome to enjoy the fruits of our labor via you-pick.
 Please don't horde the harvest.